Americans love taking vacations.

 Domestic and international travel expenditures in the United States were expected to total 617 billion dollars in 2020, according to the National Travel and Tourism Office.
 According to projections, overall travel expenditure will exceed 1.1 trillion dollars in the United States by 2024.
 Travel expenditures include money spent by foreign travelers in the United States on travel-related costs, such as transportation, accommodation, food, entertainment & leisure, and incidental expenses, as well as incidental expenses.
 (Statista)

 Even if the average cost may be higher for certain people, the overall experience will be well worth the investment.
-If you want to relax and discover new locations with your family and friends, an escape from your everyday job routine, or if you just want some peace of mind and relaxation, your travel experience may provide all of these things and more.
+If you want to relax and explore new places with your family and friends, get away from your daily work routine, or simply get some peace of mind and relaxation, your travel experience may deliver all of this and more.
 There are a variety of methods through which you may reduce your expenses.
 Prepare for your trip in advance and shop around for the greatest deals on transportation and accommodation.
-All things considered, the amount you will spend will be determined by your tastes and financial constraints.
-In the end, the average expense of a trip is about $1,200 per person on average.
+Overall, the amount you will spend will be dictated by your preferences and financial limits.
+In the end, the average cost of a trip is around $1,200 per person.

 How much do families spend on vacation each year?